 The Play-Debref-Replay method of science is a good format for this activity (see the resource).

 To set up activity: Pile the sand up at one end of the tray, and clip the binder clip to the edge of the tray.
-Set up the siphon system by submerging the weighted end of the tubing in the large jug of water, and push the tubing through the binder clip at the end of the traythen use a squeeze bottle with the air expelled to suck on the other end of the tubing to get the water flowing. so that the water slowly runs down the slope of sand.
+Set up the siphon system by submerging the weighted end of the tubing in the large jug of water, then pushing the other end of the tubing through the binder clip at the end of the tray, so that the end hangs over the top of the pile of the sand.
+Use a squeeze bottle with the air expelled to suck on the tubing to get the water flowing, so that the water slowly runs down the slope of sand.

-Ask that the students watch what happens to the water flow as much as they alter its course - they will see erosion in action if they are patient and keep their hands out of the sand as much as they can.
-A method to encourage this: when the water flow has been started, require that the students to just watch the flow until they receive their first rock to place in its path.
+Ask that the students simply watch the water flow for a while.
+This will be tricky - when the water flow has been started, require that the students watch the flow without touching until they receive their first rock to place in its path.

 Can you find a place where the bank of a stream is washed away?